-People with Alzheimer's may feel sleepy during the day but have trouble sleeping through the night.
-But you can help improve your loved one's ability to rest:
+People with Alzheimer's may feel drowsy during the day but have trouble sleeping through the night.
+Take these steps to help your loved one get some rest:

 Stick to a schedule.
-Keep him on a regular schedule for bedtime, waking up, and meals.
+Keep him on a routine for bedtime, waking up, and meals.

 Get outside.
 Spend time outdoors, especially in bright sunlight early in the day.
-This can promote better sleep at night.
+This can lead to better sleep at night.

 Avoid "sleep wreckers."
-Urge him to stop using caffeine, alcohol, and tobacco.
+Urge him to quit caffeine, alcohol, and tobacco.

 Check medications.
-Ask his doctor or pharmacist if any of his medicines could affect sleep.
+Ask his doctor or pharmacist if any of his prescriptions could affect sleep.

 In the later stages of the disease, memory problems and confusion may give your loved one sudden urges to wander away from home.
-But if he leaves home alone, he could be in danger.
+If he leaves home alone, he could be in danger.
 To prevent wandering: